5 Litter Boxes Your Cat Likely Won’t Reject

 Think like a cat when choosing a litter box...so you can go back to not thinking about litter boxes.

 Your cat has opinions...maybe even enough of them to leave unpleasant, non-verbal messages lying around to get your attention.
-We know — we’d all be relieved if we never had to think about our cats relieving themselves, much less interact with it.
-But our litter box preferences don’t always align with our cats’.
+We know — we’d all be relieved if we never had to think about our cats, er, relieving themselves.
+But our litter-box preferences don’t always align with our cats’.
 Such is the feline condition.
-Since your sweet cat can quickly morph from somewhat-miffed to pee terrorist, it’s worth knowing what works for your cat and why.
+Because your sweet cat can quickly morph from somewhat-miffed to pee terrorist, it’s worth knowing what works for your cat and why.

 Think Like a Cat

 “The main rule of thumb for litter boxes is to have one more than the number of cats, meaning: two boxes for one cat, three boxes for two cats, four boxes for three cats, and so on to decrease the potential for urinary problems and competition over resources,” says certified animal behaviorist Ruby Leslie, who recommends thinking like a cat when it comes to choosing a litter box.
 “It is very important for cats to have wide boxes with an easy-to-access entrance, and keep in mind that a litter box with a cover/lid can trap in smells, which could deter cats from using the box.
 You’ll also want to avoid pellets or anything scented and choose sand/clay litters since they mimic natural substrates cats would use in the wild like dirt or sand.”

 Things Your Cat Wants You to Know